OpenPoiesis/poietic-tool/Docs/AdvancedCommands.md

 Known frame names:

-- `configuration` – application configuration, such as zoom level, canvas position
+- `settings` – application settings for the design, such as zoom level, canvas view position, etc.
+    It should contain at least one object of type `DiagramSettings`.
+See the metamodel, using the `metamodel DiagramSettings` command for more information.

 ### Replacing Named Frames